 Dr Anisha also said, ‘Try to compartmentalise your illness.
 I’ve had therapy.
 I’ve talked about it.
 I feel I’ve processed it.
 Now I feel I can pop it back in a box.
 I can compartmentalise it, and although I am reminded of it daily through side effects and symptoms that I still have post-treatment.
 I’m able to put it away in a box safely, and it tends to come out when I have surveillance scans or during scan times when the anxiety goes again.

 One must celebrate every win, big or small, it doesn’t matter.
-Try and focus on the things that you can control rather than focusing on the things that you can’t, fueling that endless cycle of worry.
+Try and focus on the things that you can control rather than focusing on the things that you can’t, fuelling that endless cycle of worry.

 7. Exercise